sophia4422/readme-generator/GENERATEDREADME.md

 - [Questions](#questions)

 ## Description

-TTESTETS
+This project uses node.js and inquirer to prompt a user with questions which will create a readme.md for their project

 ## Installation

 ```
-installllll
+Clone the repository, npm i
 ```

 ## License

-BSD 3-Clause License
+MIT License

 # Contributions

-The following contributions were made: contributeee
+The following contributions were made: If you would like to contribute / improve this project, please  clone the repository

 ## Usage

 ```
-usageeee
+npm run start
 ```

 ## Tests

 ```
-testt
+No test information
 ```

 ## Questions

-If you have any questions, please contact me via email: sophia My Github profile is [here](https://github.com/sophia)
+If you have any questions, please contact me via email: sophiapwall@yahoo.co.uk My Github profile is [here](https://github.com/sophia4422)